-Breathing exercises can help you focus during hard workouts, and they can even reduce the work of breathing and minimize fatigue during runs.
+Breathing exercises can help you focus during mountain running, and they can even reduce the work of breathing and minimise fatigue during runs.

 Before you embark on your high-altitude running adventure, here are four tips to help you stay safe and enjoy this new chapter of your run:

-Slow your pace – Keep a close eye on your pace and listen to your body.
-Start out running slower than you normally would at lower altitudes until you get a feel for the impact that high-altitude training has on your body.
+- Slow your pace – Keep a close eye on your pace and listen to your body.
+Start out running slower than you normally would at lower altitudes until you get a feel for the impact that mountain running has on your body.

-Whether you take a trip to the mountains or create your own altitude training at home, there are plenty of benefits to be had from running at high altitude.
+Whether you take a trip to the mountains or create your own altitude training at home, there are plenty of benefits to be had from mountain running.
 Maintain safe practices and build a plan so you can get the most out of your altitude training experience.